-Getting involved in senior citizen clubs is a great opportunity to learn leadership skills, promote advocacy, socialize, get discounts and trusted information on topics of interest.
+Getting involved in social clubs for senior citizens is a great opportunity to learn leadership skills, promote advocacy, socialize, and get discounts and trusted information on topics of interest.
+Explore local senior citizen clubs in your area.

 The amount of time or energy spend with a club is up to the individual.
-The clubs we list in this article are just a few of your options, and you can choose many levels of involvement.
+These senior social groups are just a few of your options, and you can choose many levels of involvement.
 See which ones you should become a part of to help enrich your life and give you the services you need as a healthy senior.

 AARP is the largest membership organization in United States for the over 50 crowd.
 This club is a nonprofit, with the mission to "enhance the quality of life for all as we age, lead positive social change and deliver value to members through information, advocacy and service."
 Some of the benefits of membership include: